RedisLabs/redislabs-docs/content/rc/databases/monitor-performance.md

 - A promotion icon pointing left
 - A promotion icon pointing right
-- A summary panel showing the minimum, average, maximum and most recent values displayed in the graph.
+- A summary panel showing the minimum, average, maximum, and most recent values displayed in the graph.

 {{<image filename="images/rc/metrics-promote-graphs.png" width="50%" alt="Promoting graphs to primary positions" >}}{{< /image >}}